-Such voting limitation will be deprived of effect if the Company is subject to a takeover bid that is accepted by the percentage of share capital provided for in
+Such voting limitation will be deprived of effect if the Company is subject to a takeover bid that is accepted by the percentage of share capital provided for in applicable legal provisions, for which reason it is in no case a barrier intended to prevent takeover bids.

-- 2. That when the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on: - The respective areas of activity and possible business relationships between the listed company or its subsidiaries and the parent company or its subsidiaries. - b) The mechanisms in place to resolve any conflicts of interest that may arise.
+- 2. That when the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on: - a) The respective areas of activity and possible business relationships between the listed company or its subsidiaries and the parent company or its subsidiaries. - b) The mechanisms in place to resolve any conflicts of interest that may arise.